amrit110/inclusive_images_challenge/README.md

 set are generated, and the ensemble then bootstraps itself over the predictions for 2 epochs (emperically chosen to give best results), then the generated file is used for submission.

-* To train, create a `txt` file with paths to training images.
+* To train, create a `text` file with paths to training images.
 This is split into train/val.
 The `write_trainval_image_list` method in the `IncImagesDataset` class can be used for this.

 * The script only supports single model training.
 Single model checkpoint files are combined to